astorfi/Large-Scale-AI-Blueprint/README.md

 | **Pipeline Parallelism** | Splits the model into segments (stages) executed in pipeline across devices. | Reduces idle time of devices by overlapping computation across stages. | Additional complexity in splitting models and managing pipeline stages. | Extremely large models where both model and data parallelism are insufficient. |
 | **Zero Redundancy Optimizer (ZeRO)** | Optimizes memory usage across distributed settings, reducing redundancies. | Dramatically reduces memory requirements, enabling larger models or batches. | Requires specific implementation and infrastructure support. | Training state-of-the-art models requiring extensive memory optimization. |

-These strategies, from leveraging multiple GPUs for parallel processing to utilizing advanced techniques like federated learning and knowledge distillation, enable the training of ultra-large models more effectively and efficiently.

 ---